datastax/dsbulk/changelog/README.md

 - [improvement] DAT-249: Don't use ANSI color codes on non-ANSI terminals.
 - [bug] DAT-255: Debug files are missing records.
+- [improvement] DAT-251: Update DriverSettings with new TokenAwarePolicy.

 ### 1.0.1